Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Problem Formulation

-The Doeblin's condition is equivalent to uniform ergodicity for aperiodic and irreducible Markov chains.
+The Doeblin's condition is equivalent to uniform ergodicity for aperiodic irreducible Markov chains.
 We refer the reader to Theorem 16.2.3 in \cite{meyn2012markov}.
-Note the the Doeblin's coefficients for $P$ and $Q$ do not need to be the same.
+Note that, Doeblin's coefficients for $P$ and $Q$ do not need to be the same.
+We need Doeblin's condition to hold for the Markov chains discussed in this paper as it allows us to apply Hoeffding's inequality, which is key to obtaining the performance bounds.
+Although Assumption \ref{asp: Doeblin condition} seems rather restrictive from a Markov chain perspective, it is satisfied by many dynamic systems (linear and nonlinear systems).
+In Section \ref{sec: example section}, we discuss the characterization of such systems satisfying \ref{asp: Doeblin condition}.

-The goal is to design a stopping time $T$ to detect the change point $\tau$ as soon as it happens by regularly checking the statistical properties of the trajectory.
-To properly define a distribution for samples generated from the pre- and post-change Markov chains, we now introduce the general RKHS embedding of Markov kernels.
+To properly define a distribution of samples generated from the pre- and post-change Markov chains, we now introduce the general RKHS embedding of Markov kernels.